 Every person in the Body of Christ has been given spiritual gifts through which to edify other believers.
 Ephesians 4:7 says, “But grace was given to each one of us according to the measure of Christ’s gift.”
 God intends for us to use these gifts of grace as means of ministering to others.

-Peter describes us as “stewards” of the currency of God’s grace, saying: “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace” (I Pet.
-4:10, ESV).
+Peter describes us as “stewards” of the currency of God’s grace, saying: “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace” (1st Peter 4:10, ESV).
 The next verse gives us a two-fold description of spiritual gifts: “Whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen.”
-(There are more complete and complex lists in I Cor.
-12:8-10, 28-30; Rom.
-12:6-8; and Eph.
-4:11.)
+(There are more complete and complex lists in 1st Corinthians 12:8-10, 28-30; Romans 12:6-8; and Ephesians 4:11.)

 J.I.
-Packer describes these two categories of spiritual gifts as “gifts of speech and gifts of Samaritanship (loving helpful response to others’ physical and material needs.)”
-[J. I. Packer, Keep In Step With the Spirit (Grand Rapids, MI.: Fleming H. Revell, 1984) 83].
+Packer describes these two categories of spiritual gifts as “gifts of speech and gifts of Samaritanship (loving helpful response to others’ physical and material needs.).”[i]
 The first assortment of gifts (which includes teaching, prophesying, and exhorting) are meant to edify through speaking truth to meet people’s spiritual needs.
 The second assortment (which includes giving, serving, and showing mercy) are intended to edify through meeting people’s physical needs.
-Both are to be done “by the strength that God supplies,” that God might be glorified.
+Both are to be done “by the strength that God supplies”, that God might be glorified.
 You see, when we minister to others through God’s strength supplied to us, the reality is that God is ministering to others through us.
-And so He gets the glory as the Supreme Giver.
+And therefore He gets the glory as the Supreme Giver.

 “I don’t know my spiritual gift,” you might say.
 Well, it isn’t nearly as important that you identify your specific gift as it is to actively seek to build up the faith and meet the needs of other believers.
 In fact, I think the best way to discover your spiritual gift (or gifts) is to start looking for ways to build up others.
 If the Body of Christ responds positively to your efforts, then you have probably found your gift.
 So, focus on the purpose of all the gifts (building faith and meeting needs), and you will likely discover your specific gift.